vaskocuturilo/countries/README.md

 - Use any *object-oriented language*.
 - Use the latest Spring Boot version.
-- Use the latest PostgreSQL database version.
+- Use the latest PostgresSQL database version.
 - Use the latest MongoDB database version.
 - Use the latest OpenAPI.
 - Create a REST API service.